Words from the Heart

 A daily e-devotional sent to your inbox every morning.

-Words from the Heart is a daily e-devotional brought to you by Bob Beasley, Bible League Canada's Vice President of International Ministry.
+Words from the Heart is a daily e-devotional brought to you by Bob Beasley, Bible League Canada's Chief Ministry Officer.

 Each morning you will receive a daily verse, short reflection point, as well as a 3-minute podcast and written devotional.
 All in one email!